100 Village Sq Dowelltown

 The program airs once a month, on the first Sunday night of each month, from 5-6 p.m. featuring recorded local talent performing gospel music.

-Sunday night’s program will showcase the music of the Joyful Praises and the Faith Singers.
+Sunday night’s program will showcase the music of Elizabeth Wright and the Webb Sisters.

 WJLE is proud of our partner sponsors of religious programs each week and hopes you will tune in often and let them know you listen.